vtex/xpt/README.md

 2. Does the theme extend the block defined here by using the same name?
 If so, use that.
 3. Use the defined block.

 That is, suppose we are trying using the `store/home` template from the Dream Store and are trying to decide which block will be used as `shelf`.
 The name `shelf` refers to the `shelf` block declared in `vtex.shelf`,  since `vtex.dreamstore` depends on `vtex.shelf`.
 If the block was explicitly replaced via the Storefront editor, we use the selected one.
 If the theme depends on `vtex.shelf` and declares a `shelf` block, we use that.
-Otherwise, we simply use the `shelf` defined in `vtex.shelf`, since that's what `store/home` reffered to.
+Otherwise, we simply use the `shelf` defined in `vtex.shelf`, since that's what `store/home` referred to.

 ## Configs